ignoreintuition/Winner/README.md

-# win
+#Winner - A Life Achievement App

-Winner is a new way to share real life achievments to yoru friends on social media.
+##Winner is a new way to share real life achievments to your friends on social media.

-# Setup

-Install client dependencies (root)

-Install server dependencies (crud)
+###Setup

+npm install

+crud/npm install

+***
 Creating the mongodb database

 mongoimport --jsonArray --db win  --collection achievements < data.json